thomasclarke1969/documentation/guide/ios/querying.md

 ```

 ##Executing The Query
 Queries are executed by calling `executeQuery:error:` on `LYRClient`.
 The method takes an `LYRQuery` object and a pointer to an `NSError` object.
-If succcessful, the method will return an NSOrderedSet of objects which represent the results of the query.
+If successful, the method will return an NSOrderedSet of objects which represent the results of the query.
 If an error occurs the supplied error pointer will set to an error object describing why execution failed.

 ```
 NSError *error;